niki864/niki864.github.io/_posts/2018-03-25-works-GunChain.md

 ## ChainGun - A conceptual blockchain network for gun ownership

 There's been a lot of talk about gun violence and calls for action against it in social media and through protests such as the __March For Our Lives__ movement and more.
 Hearing about it on a regular basis, I couldn't help but wonder if there was something that could be done to support this cause.
+I did some digging around and found [this article](http://www.businessinsider.com/heres-how-cops-actually-trace-a-gun-2016-8) by the Business Insider.
+It's pretty shocking to hear that even now, gun ownership records are not allowed to be stored in a searchable database.
+I find it really comical that an officer has to, literally, search though paper records and perform a trace.
+Hello, 18th Century!

-This project here is a manifestation of that desire and my personal interest in blockchain tech.
+This project here is a manifestation of my desire to effect a change as well as my personal interest in blockchain tech.
 Here, I conceptualize a theoretical simple blockchain, implemented in Python, that could be used to track gun ownership and transfer of possession.
 I am following this excellent tutorial listed on hackernoon by [Daniel van Flymen](https://hackernoon.com/learn-blockchains-by-building-one-117428612f46).

 ## Summary